Ihnatiev/EmployeeListApp/README.md

 ## Servers start

 Run `npm run start` for a dev server of frontend.
 Navigate to `https://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 Run `npm run start` for a production server of backend.
 Start the server in backend directory.